cBournhonesque/lightyear/book/src/tutorial/setup.md

 ### Message

-Similarly, the `MessageProtocol` is an enum containing the list of possible `Messages` that can be sent over the network.
+Similarly, the `MessageRegistry`(https://docs.rs/lightyear/latest/lightyear/prelude/client/struct.MessageRegistry.html) must contain the list of possible `Messages` that can be sent over the network.
 When registering a message, you can specify the direction in which the message should be sent.

 Let's define our message protocol: